mayeb1/disquaire/README.rst

 -g graphics mode

 -m this is an addictionnal mode, all the saga cost 15 euros (not only Back to the Future)

+ex:input = [avatar 1, avatar 2, avatar 3 ,La chèvre] --> output = 56
+input =["Back to the Future 1","Back to the Future 2","Back to the Future 3","La chèvre"] --> output = 56

+without "-m" argument:
+input = [avatar 1, avatar 2, avatar 3 ,La chèvre] --> output = 80
+input =["Back to the Future 1","Back to the Future 2","Back to the Future 3","La chèvre"] --> output = 56

 Example: